Thank you for your interest in joining our team at Clatsop Community College!

 Part-Time Faculty Positions:

-- Adjunct Chemistry Instructor - Part-time Instructor needed to teach all terms.
+- Adjunct Physical Education Instructor - Part-time Instructor needed to teach all terms.
 Please apply to our PT Faculty Pool for Physical Education.
 This position is open until filled.

 Regarding Part Time Faculty applications: Clatsop Community College also maintains a pool of applications for part-time temporary teaching positions for on-campus instruction.
 In addition, as student demand changes, part-time temporary instructors may be needed at any time.
 Qualifications are listed in each subject listing.
 Applications for part-time teaching positions will be kept on file for one year.
 If you wish to check on the status of a Part Time Faculty application, please contact Human Resources at 503-338-2406.

 Part Time (999 hours or less per year) opportunities:

 - None at this time.

 Part Time (599 hours or less per year) opportunities:

 - Part-Time Summer Project Leader (Upward Bound/TRIO) 2020 - This grant-funded, part-time is part of federally funded TRIO program which runs for six weeks between June 15, 2020 and July 23, 2020.

 Other Part Time (599 hours or less per year) opportunities:

 Please see list of open application pools in application module